Operation Scorched Earth: Truce

 On 12 February 2010, the Houthis accepted the government's ceasefire proposal.

-A Yemeni General claimed the Houthis violated the ceasefire on the same day, claiming that four soldiers were killed in two districts while adding that an attempt was made to assassinate him.
+A Yemeni general claimed the Houthis violated the ceasefire on the same day, claiming that four soldiers were killed in two districts while adding that an attempt was made to assassinate him.
 The Houthis denied responsibility for this attack.
 As the remainder of February progressed, it became clear that the fighting had ended.
 By the 25th, reports indicated that the Houthis, under the conditions that they would remain masked and would not be followed, had agreed to leave their final positions in northern Saada City.
 Yemeni engineers then cleared homes from mines and booby traps.
 A United Nations team, including a representative of the UNHCR, was finally allowed into Saada City and surrounding refugee camps in April 2010.

 Casualties

 Death toll

+As the name of the operation implied, the government used scorched earth tactics and the military was given orders to destroy all civilian and military infrastructure that could be used by the Houthis in violation of the Geneva Convention of warfare.
 The exact breakdown of the casualties is unknown as neither side has released any casualty figures.
 However, official news reports on 6 February 2010 claimed that the Yemeni government suffered at least 126 casualties, including 19 tribal fighters, two generals, Sa'dah's regional security chief and three security guards.
 The Yemeni government claimed to have killed 600 Houthi fighters in the first two months of the offensive, although this cannot be verified.

 On 23 January 2010, the Saudi government released new figures confirming 133 soldiers had been killed and six were still missing.